-Jerry Dzokoto is a Master Drummer/Dancer and the Artistic Director of Chiku Awali.
+Jerry Dzokoto is the former Artistic Director of Chiku Awali.
 He relocated from West Africa to the States in July, 2008 to join Chiku Awali.
 Since his return to Ghana in 2011, he has become the pastor of Kingdom Assurance World Outreach which he founded in 2016.

 Jerry was born in Accra, Ghana, West Africa.
 He is an Ewe from Anyako, a small town in the southern part of the Volta Region.
 Jerry was exposed to African ritualistic traditions and Ghanaian drumming and dance at the age of six by his first master who happened to be his father, the late Anani Dzokoto, a renowned traditionalist, master drummer, seer and herbalist/healer.

 Jerry studied with master drummer/dancer, Kofi Gademech from Ghana, in a dance group called Dekornu Dancers of Africa and became the chief drummer in 1996.
 In 1998 he served as the chief drummer and public relations officer of Afrique Dance Ensemble of Ghana and became the artistic director in 2004.
 Jerry became the percussionist of the University of Education, Winneba Dance Band from 2005 to 2007.

 Over the years, Jerry traveled to the Netherlands, Brazil, Germany and France to hold dance and drumming workshops.
 He has worked as a percussionist for great musicians in Ghana such as Bob Pinodo Idan, the show master of Africa, and Noble Richard Nketiah, Award Winner of Best Gospel Music in Ghana Music Award 2006.